DIKU-EDU/kudos/docs/virtual-filesystem.rst

 Internal Data Structures
 ------------------------

-VFS has two primary data structures: the table of all attached filesystems and the table of open files.
+VFS has two primary data structures: the table of all mounted filesystems and the table of open files.

 The table of all filesystems, ``vfs_table``, is structured as follows: